killburne/custom-duelingbook/README.md

 - ``botUsername`` The username of the player at the bottom (usually yourself)
 - ``atkAllMonsters`` The combined atk of all monsters on the field you can see
 - ``defAllMonsters`` The combined def of all monsters on the field you can see
+- ``atkAllFaceUpMonsters`` The combined atk of all face up monsters on the field you can see
+- ``defAllFaceUpMonsters`` The combined def of all face up monsters on the field you can see

 #### Examples
 - This adds a macro that greets the opponent and says you're the real YOUR USERNAME